-National Conference of State Legislatures (NCSL) (202) 624-5400 www.ncsl.org/research/health/insurance-coverage-forinfertility-laws.aspx
+National Conference of State Legislatures (NCSL) (202) 624-5400 www.ncsl.org

 The NCSL mission is to improve the quality and effectiveness of state legislatures, promote policy innovation and communication among state legislatures, and ensure that state legislatures have a strong, cohesive voice in the federal system.
-This link provides information about state laws related to insurance coverage for infertility treatment.
+Use the search box to find information about state laws related to insurance coverage for infertility treatment.